Someone Saved My Life Tonight

 The “someone” in the song is Long John Baldry, a friend who will say the uncomfortable thing.

-Leadership insight:
+Leadership Insight

+Approval surrounds most leaders, not honesty.
+Titles silence feedback.
+Power filters truth.
 The rare gift is someone who:

 Has nothing to gain

-They have not been impressed with your role.
+Is not impressed with your role

 Cares more about you than your trajectory

-“You almost had me roped and tied”
+“You almost had me roped and tied.”

 This happens when no one challenges the narrative.